7 Questions to Ask Yourself Before Taking Out a Short-Term Loan to Fund Your Home Improvements

 Consider a Home Equity or Long-Term Personal Loan Instead

-If you’re a homeowner and don’t think a short-term loan is a right option, consider a home equity or long-term personal loan instead.
+If you’re a homeowner and don’t think a short-term loan is the right option, consider a home equity or long-term personal loan instead.
 A home equity loan turns your home’s equity into a line of credit, and a long-term personal loan offers a significantly longer repayment period.

 Thank you for reading!